bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 Get-PPDMTimezones
 {% endhighlight %}

-In the below example, we use Europe/Berlin :
+In our example, we use Europe/Berlin.
+Configuring the PPDM does only require 3 Parameters:
+ - Timezone
+ - Initial Password(s)
+ - a List of NTP Sever(s)

+We can use a Single Powershell Command to start the COnfiguration Process:

 {% highlight scss %}
 Set-PPDMconfigurations -NTPservers 139.162.149.127 -Timezone "Europe/Berlin" -admin_Password 'Password123!'